 6. Avoid caffeine.

-Caffeine, which is often present in drinks such as energy beverages, coffee, dark tea, and chocolates, can boost energy.
-However, for people dealing with anxiety and stress, consuming caffeinated foods and beverages can prove to be counterproductive.
+Caffeine, often present in drinks such as energy beverages, coffee, dark tea, and chocolates, can boost energy.
+However, consuming caffeinated foods and beverages can prove to be counterproductive for people dealing with anxiety and stress.
 They can suffer from jitters, increased nerves, and sleeplessness.

 To combat stress, replace all of your caffeinated treats with decaf options.